 What is Title IX?

-UCCS takes prompt and effective steps reasonably intended to stop any form of sexual misconduct, eliminate any hostile environment, prevent its recurrence and as appropriate, remedy its effects.
+UCCS is committed to providing an environment where all individuals are free from unlawful discrimination and harassment, and will take prompt and effective steps reasonably intended to stop any form of sexual misconduct, eliminate any hostile environment, prevent its recurrence and as appropriate, remedy its effects.